 The Veteran served on active duty in the United States Army from 1964 to 1968.
-During service, he experienced episodes of sinusitis.
-He filed a claim for service connection in 2006, and the Regional Office granted with a 10% rating.
+During service, he experienced episodes of sinusitis, a condition in which the sinuses become inflamed.
+He filed a claim for service connection for sinusitis in 2006, and the Regional Office (RO) granted service connection and assigned a 10% disability rating.
 The Veteran disagreed with the assigned rating, asserting that he could not use his CPAP machine for his service-connected sleep apnea when he experienced sinusitis episodes.
 This caused him to miss work occasionally due to fatigue, and also resulted in panic attacks and depression.
-During the course of the appeal, the Regional Office granted a 50% rating effective October 2015, but denied higher than a 10% rating prior to that date.
+During the course of the appeal, the Regional Office granted a 50% rating effective October 2015, but denied a rating higher than 10% prior to that date.

 Board denied increased rating for sinusitis disability prior to October 2015

-In January 2017, the Board granted an increased rating of 30% for the Veteran’s sinusitis disability from October 2006 to October 2015.
+In January 2017, the Board of Veterans’ Appeals granted an increased rating of 30% for the Veteran’s sinusitis disability from October 2006 to October 2015.
 However, the Board denied a rating in excess of 30%, including on an extraschedular basis, and refused to consider his symptoms of panic attacks, depression, elevated blood pressure, and inability to use his CPAP machine during sinusitis episodes.
-The Veteran appealed the denial of an increased rating prior to 2010 to the CAVC.

 CCK appeals to the Court

-CCK successfully appealed to the Court the denial of an increased rating for the Veteran’s service-connected sinusitis disability prior to October 2010 on an extraschedular basis.
+CCK successfully appealed to the Court of Appeals for Veterans Claims (CAVC) the denial of an increased rating for the Veteran’s service-connected sinusitis disability prior to October 2015 on an extraschedular basis.

 CAVC agrees with CCK’s arguments